cair/convolutional-tsetlin-machine-tutorial/README.md

 ## Step-by-Step Walkthrough of Inference

 ### Recognition
-Rather than providing hand-crafted features which can be used for image classification, the CTM learns feature detectors.
+Rather than providing hand-crafted features which can be used for image classification, the Convolutional Tsetlin Machine (CTM) learns feature detectors.
 We will explain the workings of the CTM by an illustrative example of noisy 2D XOR recognition and learning.
 Consider the CTM depicted in the below figure.
 <p align="center">
   <img width="65%" src="https://github.com/olegranmo/blob/blob/master/Recognition.png">
 </p>